daniel-bogdoll/agent_based_av/README.md

 In the submodule "submodule @7c28ca1" find the version of the Open Berlin MATSim Scenario that we used as a baseline.

-In the folder Data-Preparation find the python scripts to process the original input files of the Open Berlin Scenario to generate input files that we used for our simulations.
+In the directory Data-Preparation find the python scripts to process the original input files of the Open Berlin Scenario to generate input files that we used for our simulations.

 The "input", RunBerlinScenario.java and RunDrtOpenBerlinScenario.java describe three files to adjust extracted from the OpenBerlinScenario